-The 2020 edition of the WTA St. Petersburg will kick-start on the indoor hardcourts in St. Petersburg in the second week of February.
+The 2021 edition of the WTA St. Petersburg will kick-start on the indoor hardcourts in St. Petersburg in the third week of March.
 And if you are looking to watch the WTA St. Petersburg live streaming or get the latest TV options for the competition, here’s how you can do it.

 - For tennis fans in the UK, Europe, Australia & elsewhere go to bet365 > Tennis > Live Streaming here* to watch & bet on the ATP & WTA tennis live.